AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 ## Acknowledgements

-The user interface icons used are sourced from Font Awesome.
+The user interface icons are sourced from [Font Awesome](https://fontawesome.com/search) using [fa2png tool](https://fa2png.app/).

+The Java charts library used is [JFreeChart](https://www.jfree.org/jfreechart/).

 ## License

-The software is freely available for personal and commercial use under the MIT license, see `LICENSE` for full details.
+The JTabViz software is completely available free of charge for use both personal and commercial under the MIT license, see the `LICENSE` for full terms and details.